ggustin93/ghostly-plus-dashboard/memory-bank/progress.md

 1. **Docker Stability**: Occasional issues with Docker restarts, may require system reboot to resolve.
 2. **Authentication Flow**: Custom implementation complete but not yet verified working due to Docker restart issues.
 3. **Frontend Auth Persistence**: Need to integrate router navigation guards and session persistence after authentication is verified.
+4. **UI Component Styling**: Shadcn UI Vue component variants not being properly detected with Tailwind 4, causing all buttons to appear black (Task #27 created to address this).

 ## Evolution of Project Decisions: